 Our minds cannot be transformed so that we know God’s will and his kingdom purpose when we labor in our own strength.
 (Romans 12:2) I had to be still and know that God is who he said he is.
 (Psalm 46:10) Now, “being still and knowing that God is God” is not achieved with a “do-nothing attitude;” it is entering into God’s kingdom space, his presence, where we can receive his righteousness .
 We have no righteousness of our own and no amount of works will make us righteous through our own endeavors.
 (Philippians 3:9)

-Now, there were certainly outside forces that were hindering me; there still are, but as I let go and let God, I realized that part of the problem was personal baggage from my past.
+Now, there were certainly outside forces that were hindering me; there still are, but as I let go and let God, I realized that part of the problem was my own personal baggage.
 I am not talking about the obvious sins.
 I am talking about holding on to and not realizing the brokenness and wounds in my heart.
 I am talking about generational curses—many of which I knew nothing about but had to discern through prayer.
 I am talking about the times when a spirit of pride or fear would surface when I least expected them.
 These were all weights that had to be dealt with.

 Even though I memorized Matthew 6:33 a long time ago and it remained part of my prayer time, I needed a breakthrough which I eventually got by meditating on Psalm 46:10.
 Yes, “Be still and know that I am God; . . . ” has become my rhema word, my go-to scripture, my saving grace.
 You see, Psalm 46:10 is the antithesis of spinning my wheels and doing things in my own strength.
 I had to yield to God.
 Surrendering to God opened my eyes to everything that I had been seeking for so long.
-For years, each night I would listen to the Bible and healing scriptures.
-Also during that time, the Holy Spirit had been awakening me each day with a prayer, a revelation or a vision.
-I finally realized that it was happening each day and I am so grateful for that grace upon my life.
-Now, my friends, I spend time each day just sitting in the presence of the Lord during my prayer and Bible time.
+I began to listen to the Bible and healing scriptures.
+Also, the Holy Spirit began to awaken me each day with a prayer, a revelation or a vision and I am so grateful for that grace upon my life.
+I also spend time each day just sitting in the presence of the Lord during my prayer and Bible time.
 One of the most transformative part of my relationship with the Lord is in my prayer life.
 Ephesians 6:18 speaks of praying at all times in the Spirit.
 I pray in the spirit unceasingly now because I don’t always know how to pray, what to pray or how to fix my life, but Holy Spirit knows.
 He intercedes for me.
 Romans 8:26 says that,

 In the same way, the Spirit helps us in our weakness.
 We do not know what we ought to pray for, but the Spirit himself intercedes for us through wordless groans.